f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

   :align: center
   :scale: 70%

 You can get further detail and status of the tenant by clicking on the **Tenant Management** -> **Tenant Details** page.
-If a tenant encountered an issue during startup, it would show details here, and sometimes hovering over the status will provide even more details.
+If a tenant encountered an issue during startup, it would show details here, and sometimes hovering over the status st the bottom of the page will provide even more details.

 .. image:: images/velos_deploying_a_tenant/tenantstatus2.png
   :align: center
   :scale: 70%

+If you scroll down, you'll see **Tenant Disk Usage** and **Tenant Status**.
+The Tenant Status can be very useful when a tenant fails to start, as potential error messages will be seen here.

 .. image:: images/velos_deploying_a_tenant/tenantstatus3.png
   :align: center